 Narrative Statement of Economic Disadvantage – Presumed Socially Disadvantaged Classes

 Note that the SBA has relaxed the requirement for such narratives in most situations.
-The information provided below offers details regarding SBA eligibility criteria and is derived from the SBA Website.
+The information provided below offers details regarding SBA status and eligibility criteria and is derived from the SBA Website.

 For purposes of the 8(a) Business Development program, the following are presumed to be socially disadvantaged individuals(called “alleged groups”):

 In the absence of evidence to the contrary, an individual applicant is presumed socially disadvantaged if:

 - Holds him or herself out to be a member of an alleged group